-Diverticular disease, or diverticulosis, is a medical condition that causes tiny, pouch-like pockets to form in the lining of your digestive tract that can be diagnosed and treated by gastroenterologists.
-These pockets, called diverticula, can occur anywhere, from your esophagus to your anus, but commonly appear in your large intestine.
-By themselves, they usually cause no medical problems, but sometimes they get infected or inflamed.
-This can lead to diverticulitis, a condition that can cause severe abdominal pain, nausea and fever.
-Diverticulitis also can cause serious medical conditions, including peritonitis, which is inflammation of your abdominal cavity lining.
+Diverticular disease, also known as diverticulosis, is a medical condition that results in the formation of tiny, pouch-like pockets in the lining of your digestive tract.
+Diverticula pockets can form anywhere, from your esophagus to your anus, but most commonly appear in your large intestine.
+They rarely cause medical problems, but they can get infected or inflamed.

-Diverticulosis, however, is benign and fairly common, affecting half of all people older than 60 in the United States.
+Diverticulosis, however, is benign and relatively common, affecting half of all people older than 60 in the United States.
 Other risk factors include:

 - Cigarette smoking

 - Lack of exercise